EXT. OCEANSIDE RESTAURANT IN KEY WEST – MORNING

 “Keep the home-fires burning.”

-The older man overhears her and recalls that those words come from an old World War I song.
-The lyrics were written by Lena Guilbert Ford and the music was composed by Ivor Novello.
-It was first published as sheet music under the title “‘Till the Boys Come Home” on October 8, 1914, but the title was later changed to “Keep the Home-fires Burning.”
+The old man hears her, too, and recalls that those words come from song that was popular during World War I. (Lyrics by Lena Guilbert Ford, music by Ivor Novello.
+First published as sheet music under the title “‘Till the Boys Come Home” on October 8, 1914, later retitled and better known as “Keep the Home-fires Burning.”)

 YOUNG MALE CELEBRITY: